 FOR IMMEDIATE RELEASE

-Founded in 1996, HALOCK Security Labs is a hybrid security services firm that strives to balance both business needs and information security requirements.
+Founded in 1996, HALOCK Security Labs is a hybrid security services firm that balances both business needs and information security requirements.
 HALOCK’s philosophy of “Purpose Driven Security” focuses on defining and implementing just the right amount of security; not too much, not too little.
 HALOCK’s services include: Security and Risk Management, Compliance Validation, Penetration Testing, Incident Response Readiness, Security Organization Development, and Malware Defense Strategy & Solutions.